2021 | Marion Fourcade

 On the Political Economy of Digitality

-The Lucerne Master Class takes place from April 26th to 30th 2021 with Prof. Dr. Marion Fourcade (University of California, Berkeley).
+The Lucerne Master Class takes place from July 24th to 28th 2021 with Prof. Dr. Marion Fourcade (University of California, Berkeley) - the originally scheduled dates of April 26th-30th have been cancelled due to the ongoing pandemic.
 It is the sixth Lucerne Master Class running on the general topic "The Culture of Markets".
-While the Lucerne Master Class is open only to the young researchers previously selected as participants on a competitive basis, the general public is invited to Marion Fourcade's public talk on Tuesday, April 27th (6.15 p.m., room tba, main building of University of Lucerne).
+While the Lucerne Master Class is open only to the young researchers previously selected as participants on a competitive basis, the general public is invited to Marion Fourcade's public talk on July 26th, 5.15 p.m.

 The call is closed.